javascript-tutorial/en.javascript.info/2-ui/3-event-details/1-mouse-events-basics/article.md

 `mousemove`
 : Every mouse move over an element triggers that event.

+`contextmenu`
+: Triggers when opening a context menu is attempted.
+In the most common case, that happens when the right mouse button is pressed.
+Although, there are other ways to open a context menu, e.g. using a special keyboard key, so it's not exactly the mouse event.

 ...There are several other event types too, we'll cover them later.

 ### Complex events

 `click`
 : Triggers after `mousedown` and then `mouseup` over the same element if the left mouse button was used.

-`contextmenu`
-: Triggers after `mousedown` if the right mouse button was used.

 `dblclick`
 : Triggers after a double click over an element.